Why am I getting an error in my workflow step?

 If I edit a smart list tied to a workflow, will the new contacts be enrolled?

-After editing the filters of an active list that is currently used in the enrollment triggers of an active workflow, you'll be prompted to choose whether or not you'd like to enroll the contacts that became eligible based on the change or only enroll contacts who meet the criteria going forward.
+When you edit the filters of an active list that is currently used in the enrollment triggers of an active workflow, you'll be prompted to choose if the contacts in the newly updated list will be enrolled.

 If you choose to enroll the newly eligible contacts, the contacts will be immediately enrolled in the workflow.
 Alternatively, you can choose to manually enroll contacts from a static list into a workflow at a later time.